 As gout flares typically last for 1-2 weeks, gout-related consultations and prescriptions within 14 days of the first flare consultation were considered part of the same flare.
 Patients were categorized as experienced gout flares within 0-60, 61-120, 121-180, >180 days or experienced no gout flares prior to cardiovascular event or index date.

-Covariates Covariates consisted of age (years), sex (female/male), gout duration (years), body mass index (BMI) in kg/m2, smoking status (current, past or non-smoker), alcohol intake (current, past or non-drinker), socioeconomic deprivation assessed using the English Index of Multiple Deprivation 2015, Charlson Comorbidity Index [25], hypertension, atrial fibrillation, hypercholesterolemia, history of cardiovascular event prior to gout diagnosis, number of hospitalization and primary-care consultations in the 12 months preceding the cardiovascular event or matched index date, European Society of Cardiology cardiovascular risk (high/very-high or low/moderate) [26]), and prescription of urate-lowering therapy, anti-platelets, statins, diuretics, anti-hypertensives, colchicine, NSAIDs and corticosteroids.
-Prescriptions were categorized as current (≤60 days), past (>60 days), or not prescribed prior to the cardiovascular event date or matched index date.
-Previously published code lists were updated to develop code lists for diagnosis and prescription in this study (eTable 1).
+Covariates Covariates consisted of age (years), sex (female/male), gout duration (years), body mass index (BMI) in kg/m2, smoking status (current, past or non-smoker), alcohol intake (current, past or non-drinker), socioeconomic deprivation assessed using the English Index of Multiple Deprivation 2015, Charlson Comorbidity Index [23], hypertension, atrial fibrillation, hypercholesterolemia, cardiovascular event prior to gout diagnosis, number of hospitalization and primary-care consultations in the 12 months preceding the cardiovascular event or matched index date, European Society of Cardiology cardiovascular risk (high/very-high or low/moderate) [24]), and prescription of urate-lowering therapy, anti-platelets, statins, diuretics, anti-hypertensives, colchicine, NSAIDs and corticosteroids.
+Prescriptions were categorized as current (≤60 days), past (>60 days), or not prescribed.
+Previously published Read code lists were updated to develop code lists in this study (eTable 1).
+Race and ethnicity data were not included.

 Self-controlled case series

-Selection of participants Participants with both an exposure (gout flare) and outcome (cardiovascular event) comprised participants in the self-controlled case series [27].
+Selection of participants Participants with both an exposure (gout flare) and outcome (cardiovascular event) were included [25].

-Exposure The exposure period extended from the gout flare consultation date to 180 days divided into three 60-day exposure windows (Figure 1).
+Exposure The exposure period extended from the gout flare consultation date to 180 days divided into three 60-day exposure windows (eFigure 1).
 There was a 30-day induction period prior to gout flare, and the baseline period comprised of 31 to 180 days pre-exposure and 360 days after the end of the exposure period.
 Each participant contributed data from the first gout flare.
-The observation period was restricted to 720 days to minimize confounding from time-varying confounders [27].
+The observation period was restricted to 720 days to minimize confounding from time-varying confounders [25].

-Outcomes-
+Outcomes

 For both the case-control study and the self-controlled case series, the outcomes were as follows: